TomHarrop/ird-5acc-paper/ms/manuscript.md

 # Results

-## In panicles traits of independently domesticated rice species are similar
+## Panicle traits of independently domesticated rice species are similar

 We have measured panicle traits of 91 African and Asian rice accessions (Supplementary Dataset 1).
 We show that the main traits that differ among accessions are branch number and spikelet number, and that those traits split wild and domesticated species.

-The 91 rice accessions belong to 4 rice species: the wild African rice *Oryza barthii*, the wild Asian rice *Oryza Rufipogon*, the domesticated African rice *Oryza glaberrima* and the domesticated Asian rice,  *Oryza sativa*.
+Those 91 rice accessions belong to 4 rice species: the wild African rice *Oryza barthii*, the wild Asian rice *Oryza Rufipogon*, the domesticated African rice *Oryza glaberrima* and the domesticated Asian rice,  *Oryza sativa*.
 We have measured ***approximatively???*** 20 accessions per species and 10 plants per accession for a total of 1140 ***panicles/plants???***.

 For each plant, we have measured these phenotypic traits using the software pTrap as reported by [@faroq2013p]: